akorede12/MyPortfolio/README.md

-This repo was created for my portfolio, I intend to updating as i grow in my coding career.
+This repo was created for my portfolio, I intend to updating as i progress in my coding career.